 In Kenya there are various studies that have been carried out like Otuori (2013) explored the performance of commercial banks and found that interest rate had a positive effect on bank performance which concludes that higher levels of interest rate lead to higher profitability in commercial banks.
 Kiganda (2014) as well studied on profitability of commercial banks and concluded that increase in exchange rate and inflation rate has a negligible effect on bank profitability.
 Simiyu and Ngile (2015) also studied on profitability of commercial banks and the findings indicated that real interest rate and exchange rate should be well managed with a keen focus on interest rate risk and foreign exchange fluctuations because they have an adverse effect on returns while GDP is not significant.

 Maigua and Mouni (2016) in their study as well observed that exchange rate has a significant effect on profitability.
-Although studies have been conducted the research is still scarce with inconsistencies and mixed reactions which can be probably attributed to methods, approaches to the investigation and the environment of the banks thus a need for a more recent collective study on the impact of macroeconomic factors on profitability of commercial banks in Kenya.
+Although studies have been conducted banks are still facing challenges in managing the macroeconomic factors thus a need for a more recent collective study on the impact of macroeconomic factors on profitability of commercial banks in Kenya.
 This study therefore seeks to contribute to the literature by narrowing the indecisive rift on the implication of macroeconomic variables on bank profitability and advice on what policies to adopt to further boost returns.